WELCOME TO THE BRINNON FIRE DEPARTMENT

-Click Below for CURRENT DNR Burn status in Jefferson County
+Click here for CURRENT burn status in Jefferson County

 Is your driveway wide enough and stable enough for fire apparatus to travel on?

 Imagine that you're at home late one evening and awake to smoke alarms sounding.
 You realize that your home is charged with smoke and something is burning.
-What happens if the Fire Department cannot reach your home?
-The Fire Department responds in large fire engines and water tender trucks to bring water to the scene.
-Pre-connected hoses are 200 feet in length.
-If the engine operator is unsure, they will not continue down the drive.
+What happens if the fire department cannot reach your home?
+The fire department responds in large fire engines and water tender trucks to bring water to the scene.
+Preconnected hoses are 200 feet in length.
 We experience emergencies on a monthly basis where the ambulance or fire engine cannot travel all the way to a residence due to a narrow, overgrown, or unstable roadway.
-The department sustained damage to fire apparatus on two emergencies last year, attempting to reach a home with a poor driveway in.
+We ask that you please make sure your driveway is accessible so that we can access your residence when needed!
+If you have any questions, or need us to come out and take a look at it, please give us a call today!

 Be sure to check your driveway each spring for overgrown limbs, washed out areas, and repair and trim as necessary.
 If you are unsure about the width, you can contact the department to assess it.